Drakken/DEPQ/README.txt

                 * You have to provide an initial value for Array.make to create the heaps, but it won't actually be used in the queue.

-insert q x: add a new item to the queue
+insert q x: add a new item to the queue.
+Raises Overflow if the queue is full. oinsert q x: Returns a unit option.

-best  q: the element at the top of the queue worst q: the element at the bottom of the queue
+top q: the element at the top of the queue bottom q: the element at the bottom of the queue

-pop  q: remove and return the best element from the top of the queue drop q: remove and return the worst element from the bottom of the queue
+pop  q: remove and return the element at the top of the queue drop q: remove and return the element at the bottom of the queue

+top, pop, drop, and bottom raise Underflow if the queue is empty. otop, opop, odrop, and obottom return options.

 max q: the total capacity of the queue